loteoo/hyperapp-starter/README.md

 - Works offline out of the box using [workbox](https://developers.google.com/web/tools/workbox/) to generate service workers and precache application files
 - PWA/SPA ready with a default web app manifest
 - Sane CSS defaults and reset with [sanitize.css](https://csstools.github.io/sanitize.css/)
-- Uses the [standard](https://standardjs.com/) JavaScript style guide
+- Uses the [Standard](https://standardjs.com/) JavaScript style guide with eslint
 - [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go with automatic import of the `h` function
 - All of the ES6-7-8-9 goodies ready to use thanks to Parcel.